saicbm98/n8n-workflows-News-bot/README.md

 The workflow automatically:

-- Fetches stories and discussions from Hacker News using configurable keyword searches
+- Fetches stories and discussions from various sources (Hacker News tool) using configurable keyword searches
-- Sends each item to an AI agent (GPT-4.1-mini) to generate concise headlines of five words or fewer
+- Sends each item to an AI agent (GPT-4.1-mini) to generate concise headlines (you can customise the length of the headline)
 - Extracts and structures key fields such as title, URL, and date
 - Validates outputs to ensure completeness and consistency
 - Skips incomplete or low quality entries